sage-code/maj/basic.md

 * ke magu'fu ?  = what are you going to eat ?
 * ki seru'pa ?  = who whas there?
-* ko seru'se ?  = how are you ?
+* ko seru'go ?  = how are you ?

 Asking about location can be explicit using que:

-* de ke loca te andu're? = where are you going?
+* de ke loca te andu'go? = where are you going?
-* de ke loca te venu're? = where are you coming from?
+* de ke loca te venu'go? = where are you coming from?
-* de ke loca te seru're? = where are you from?
+* de ke loca te seru'go? = where are you from?

 You can ask about location isomg `ubi` or time isomg `cud`: